 Hostas plants are terrific for brightening up a shady spot in your garden.
 They work wonders in east-facing gardens.

-Paired with the abundance of foliage on these cold-hardy perennials, critters and some wildlife have plenty to feed on.
+Paired with abundant foliage on these cold-hardy perennials, critters, and some wildlife have plenty to feed on.

 What is eating my hostas?

 Pests eating your Hostas include slugs, snails, deer, groundhogs, and voles.
 Defend these plants using deterrents: eggshells for slugs and snails and deer-resistant plants as barriers.
 Groundhogs and voles require vigilance and early interventions.
 Consistent checks maintain healthy Hostas.

 Wherever there’s a deer presence, hostas plants invite them.
 Deer willingly travel even up to a mile to forage for food.

 They won’t pass up the sight of a hosta.
 They’ll strip it of all its lush leaves, leaving you with a bare-stemmed plant.

 The best deer deterrent is to hide your hostas behind a solid tall fence to keep it out of sight.

 Rabbit season starts in the spring.
 They’ll eat up the early shoots.